QuanNguyen-da/Tourism-ETL-Pipeline-DaNang/README.md

  ## Crawling Data
    ### 🏨 Hotel
    Dictionary: Selenium, Webdriver Manager and Beautifulsoup4.

    Use BeautifulSoup to parse HTML.
 Extract the HTML content of the page after it has fully loaded, and use BeautifulSoup to analyze and retrieve the necessary information about the hotel details.

    #### Detailed
-   Download the following necessary libraries:
+   Import the following necessary libraries:

          from selenium import webdriver
          from selenium.webdriver.chrome.service import Service